 Contact our experienced bike accident attorneys in Hanover & Annapolis, MD

-To discuss your case and your legal options with an attorney at Hartel, DeSantis & Howie, LLP, please contact us online or call us at (443) 749-5111 to schedule a free consultation.
+To discuss your case and your legal options with an attorney at Hartel, DeSantis & Howie, LLP, please contact us online or call us at (443) 749-5111 to schedule a free consultation for personal injury cases.
 Our phones are answered 24 hours a day, seven days a week.